stwalsh4118/instaprompt/README.md

 ## ✨ Features

-- **🚀 Instant Access** — Press a hotkey to open your prompt library and copy to clipboard
+- **🚀 Instant Access** — Press a hotkey to open your prompt library, copy to clipboard, and auto-paste
 - **📝 Template Variables** — Auto-fill context like `{FILENAME}`, `{SELECTION}`, or `{TASK}`
 - **💾 Persistent Storage** — Prompts are saved globally and available across all workspaces
 - **🔍 Fuzzy Search** — Quickly filter prompts by typing in the quick pick